dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

    :alt: Defining AoI using a vector file

-Land cover dataset
+Land Cover Dataset
 ------------------

-Having defined the Area of Interest in the previous section,we are now going to stipulate which landcover data we are going to use in the analysis.
+Having defined the Area of Interest in the previous section,we are now going to stipulate which landcover dataset we are going to use in the analysis.

 ..
 Note:: As mentioned earlier,users have an option of using national datasets or the default (ESA-CCI derived ones).
 If using custom land cover maps , you will also be requested to set up land cover legend reclassification rules for Sub-indicator A and B, as well as the land cover transition matrix for computing Sub-Indicator B.This will be described in detail in the following sections.